geeknik/my-awesome-stars/topics.md

 ## data

+- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Orchestration and automation platform to execute millions of scheduled and event-driven workflows declaratively in code and from the UI
 - [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade framework for teams to continuously optimize compound AI systems
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be